-- For students in secondary schools and high-schools this means giving a priority to what is more important in their development: studying practical programming in SoftUni, that will give them a profession and a job, or giving their full attention to the traditional education system, or combining smartly both undertakings.
+- For students in secondary schools and high schools, this means giving a priority to what is more important in their development: studying practical programming in SoftUni, which will give them a profession and a job, or giving their full attention to the traditional education system, or combining smartly both undertakings.
 Unfortunately, often priorities are determined by parents, and we don't have a solution for these cases.

-We recommend to all who cannot get an excellent score at the SoftUni entrance exam to spend more time on better learning, understanding, and most of all, practicing the material studied in the present book.
+We recommend to all who have trouble in solving the programming problems from the book to spend more time on better learning, understanding, and most of all, practicing the material studied in the present book.
 If you cannot easily solve the problems in this book, you will not be able to cope with programming and software development in the future.

 Do not skip the programming basics!
-Do not under any circumstances make bold decisions and quit your job or the traditional university, making great plans for your future profession of a software engineer, if you don't have an excellent grade at the SoftUni entrance exam!
-It measures if programming is suitable for you, to what extent you like it and if you are motivated to study it seriously, and work this for years every day with joy and pleasure.
+Do not under any circumstances make bold decisions and quit your job or the traditional university, making great plans for your future profession as a software engineer, if you don't have a good results!
+It measures if programming is suitable for you, to what extent you like it and if you are motivated to study it seriously and work on this for years every day with joy and pleasure.

 Another possibility to develop after this book is to continue studying programming outside of SoftUni.
 You can enroll or subscribe to video training that goes into more details in programming with Java or other languages and development platforms.
 You can read books on programming and software technologies, follow online tutorials and other online resources – there are plenty of free materials on the Internet.
 However, keep in mind that the most important thing about the profession of a programmer is to do practical projects!